Diet, Supplements and Bioavailability

 What is Trimethylglycine (TMG), and when to take it?

 Last but certainly not least, let's take a look at trimethylglycine.
 TMG, a highly water-soluble complex, is found most abundantly naturally in beetroot, and TMG provides methyl groups.
-Methyl groups are needed for essential bodily functions and protect cells from stress.
+Methyl groups are needed for essential bodily functions and to protect cells from stress.
 The molecules aid digestion, protect the liver, enhance muscle growth, increase energy levels and have anti-ageing properties.
 The lack of methyl groups can cause inflammation, depression, and cognitive decline, among other diseases, because they are needed for detoxification and metabolism.
 David Sinclair, a pioneer in longevity research, suggests taking TMG with NMN for the anti-ageing best results together with NMN and Quercetin.
 The recommended daily dose is 1000 mg, preferably in the mornings before or after food.
-Our customers adding TMG to their NMN supplementation report increased endurance at the gym and increased muscle gain, likely to the synergistic effect of the two supplements.
+Our customers adding TMG to their NMN supplementation report increased endurance at the gym and increased muscle gain, likely due to the synergistic effect of the two supplements.

 Supplements have many benefits in improving our health and quality of life.
 It is essential to notice whether the supplements you are taking are better on an empty stomach or with food for you.
 Taking supplements in the morning, after your first meal, will help set your energy for the rest of the day and to prevent digestion issues and avoid spikes of the supplement.
 Taking the supplements at the correct dosage helps to provide the maximum benefits of the supplement.
 All of our supplements have been extensively researched and are safe to take.
 However, it is always recommended to discuss your intake with your doctor.
 In an upcoming article, we will look at the benefits of supplements for improving mental health.
 Make sure you subscribe to our newsletter to get the article straight to your inbox!